-Dr. Ingrid Boas has been awarded a Veni grant – a personal grant under NWO’s innovation scheme – which will run from October 2016-September 2020.
+Dr. Ingrid Boas has been awarded a Veni grant – a personal grant under NWO’s innovation scheme – which will run until June 2021.

 Summary of the project

 Environmental impacts are a growing factor in human migration.
 Between 2008 and 2014, more than 25 million people per year were uprooted because of rapid-onset disasters such as floods and storms (IDMC 2015).
 Climate change is expected to make this worse.
 Whilst much scholarly research has been done on environmentally-related migration, a blind spot remains when information and communication technologies (ICTs) come into the equation.
 This whilst ICTs – such as mobile phones and smart phones – and related information exchange are playing a crucial role in decisions and practices of migrants.

 The central aim of this research is to provide a fundamental understanding of the ways in which ICT-enabled information exchange shapes practices and flows of environmentally-related migration.
 The research is conducted via two case-studies: Bangladesh and Kenya.
 In Bangladesh it is analyzed how ICT-enabled information exchange shapes migration in the context of floods, storms and erosion.
 In Kenya this is analyzed in the context of drought and uncertain rain patterns.
 A key method is tracing the information exchange and social networks between migrants and affected communities to study the role of ICT-enabled information exchange in their migration practices.